AzharMadani/Review-rating-using-NLP/README.md

 Regression and Classification and Clustering is very easy on Relational datasets.
-And in the Case Study sessions, we have applied Classification and Clustering on Continuous, Categorical as well as Image datasets.
+I have applied Classification and Clustering on Continuous, Categorical as well as Image datasets.

 NLP coupled with ML Some major use cases of NLP applications created via ML are:
 1. Translation systems
 2. Chatbots
 3. Sentiment Analysis etc

-We are positive that clustering works on continuous & categorical data but does it work on textual data as well?
+I am positive that clustering works on continuous & categorical data but does it work on textual data as well?
 Ans: We'll find out (Yes)

 Data preprocessing